shimotsg/shimotsg.github.io/index.md

 ![screepcaps](/assets/images/ford_form.gif)

 ### WHIFFR
-This is an AWS IoT project utilizing Spec Sensors Gas Sensors, Raspberry Pi, and other AWS services to alert of threshold gas levels.
+This is an AWS IoT project utilizing Spec Sensors Gas Sensors, Raspberry Pi, and other AWS services to alert of threshold gas levels, visualized with Grafana.

 ![screencaps](/assets/images/no2graph.gif)